-Consider a constrained Hamiltonian theory constituted by a phase space Γ parameterised by n canonical coordinates (p,q), a Hamiltonian functional H(p,q) and a set of m constraint functions $\varphi_i(p,q) = 0$.
-It is well know that such a theory may be taken to corresponds to a physical system with gauge freedom - i.e. those which have a Lagrangian formulation in which the action is invariant under some local symmetry group, form example Electromagnetism or a Yang-Mills theory.6 Geometrically we can characterise such a generic constrained
+Consider a gauge theory as represented by a constrained Hamiltonian formalism constituted by: a phase space $\Gamma$ parameterised by n canonical coordinates (p, q); a Hamiltonian functional H(p, q); and a set of m constraint functions $\varphi_i(p, q) = 0.10$ Geometri-

-$^{{}^{5}}$ It is important to note that this key aspect to our analysis represents a departure from both the received and dissenting view on this matter (although it is close to the spirit of Pons et al. (2010)).
-Whereas, the received view is that the Hamiltonian constraints purely generate unphysical transformations (e.g. Rovelli (2004)), the dissenting view (notably defined in Barbour and Foster (2008) but also associated with Kuchař (1991, 1992)) is that the constraints' action is purely physical in character.
-The latter view is supported by the argument (which I do not personally find entirely convincing) that Hamiltonian constraints should not be understood as being involved in re-foliating a spacetime since neither the spacetime nor the foliation are there before they act (Julian Barbour, private correspondence, August 2011).
+&lt;sup>9It is important to note that this key aspect to our analysis represents a departure from both the received and dissenting view on this matter (although it is close to the spirit of Pons et al. (2010)).
+Whereas, the received view is that the Hamiltonian constraints purely generate unphysical transformations (e.g., Rovelli (2004)), the dissenting view (which could be understood as being defended in Barbour and Foster (2008) and also associated with Kuchař (1991, 1992)) is that the constraints' action is purely physical in character.
+Barbour, however, 'suspects that the action of the Hamiltonian constraints in GR is part physical and part gauge' (Julian Barbour, personal communication 2012).

-6See Dirac (1964) or Henneaux and Teitelboim (1992).
-We presume here that the constraint featured are primary, first class constraints whose action can be unambiguously connected to the cotangent bundle projection of a Lagrangian gauge group defined as acting on the relevant

-Hamiltonian theory in precise terms.
-Firstly, we have by definition that the phase space Γ is equipped with a Poincaré one form θ and that the exterior derivative of this one form gives us a symplectic (i.e. closed and non-degenerate) two form ω .7 This allows us to defined the symplectic geometry (Γ, ω) .
-We can then define, by satisfaction of the constraint conditions, the n-m dimensional sub-manifold $\Pi = \{(p,q) \in \Gamma | \forall_i : \varphi_i(p,q) = 0\}$.
-The sub-manifold, which we designate the physical phase space since its complement contains unphysical states which are in violation of the symmetries of the theory, has a geometry endowed by the exterior derivative of the restriction of θ to Π .
-In the cases in which we are interested it is found that that gives rise to a presymplectic (closed and degenerate) form Ω and therefore a presymplectic geometry (Π, Ω) .
-Such geometries are distinguished by their degenerate structure - with the integral curves of the vector fields that make up the null vector space (or Kernel) of Ω partitioning Π into a set of transverse sub-manifolds called gauge orbits.
-In physical terms each of these orbits have the significant feature that the all of the constituent points are physically indistinguishable - they correspond to an identical value of the Hamiltonian functional.
+$^{10}$ See Dirac (1964) or Henneaux and Teitelboim (1992).
+We presume here that the constraint featured are first class constraints whose action can be unambiguously connected to the cotangent bundle cally we can characterise such a generic constrained Hamiltonian theory in precise terms.
+The phase space $\Gamma$ has a symplectic geometry $(\Gamma, \omega)$ , where the symplectic form $\omega$ is a closed non-degenerate two form.
+We can also define, by satisfaction of the constraint conditions, the n - m dimensional sub-manifold $\Pi = \{(p,q) \in \Gamma | \forall_i : \varphi_i(p,q) = 0\}$ .
+This sub-manifold, which we designate the physical phase space since its complement contains unphysical states which are in violation of the symmetries of the theory, has a presymplectic geometry $(\Pi, \Omega)$ , where the presymplectic form $\Omega$ is a closed and degenerate two form.
+Such geometries are distinguished by their degenerate structure - with the integral curves of the vector fields that make up the null vector space (or Kernel) of $\Omega$ partitioning $\Pi$ into a set of transverse sub-manifolds called gauge orbits.
+In physical terms each of these orbits have the significant feature that all of the constituent points are physically indistinguishable - they correspond to an identical value of the Hamiltonian functional.
 Furthermore, paths in the physical phase space which differ only as to a transformation along a gauge orbit will necessarily correspond to identical values of the canonical action and will therefore also be indistinguishable.